gregtozzi/w241_project/reports/README.md

 difference in subject lines.
 You can reasonably expect that this result would generalize to the remainder of the candidate email recipients during the current year-end fund drive.
-We suggest caution when drawing broader conclusions, however for the following reasons: 1.
+We suggest caution when drawing broader conclusions, however for the following reasons:

-Responsiveness to the two subject lines may have been affected by factors that we could not control for, including the current public health and political situations.
+1. Responsiveness to the two subject lines may have been affected by factors that we could not control for, including the current public health and political situations.

 2. We drew our subjects from a filtered list of potential recipients.
     Adding individuals to the population of recipients may invalidate the study’s results.

+Meanwhile, we did not observe enough clicks to draw conclusions about the effect of the subject and from line choices on click-through rate.The following table describes statistic details how we analyzed the experiment.

     ##
     ## Effect of different subjects and senders